jcsteh/osara/readme.md

 5. When you reach a track/item you want to select, press Shift+Space (OSARA: Enable noncontiguous selection/toggle selection of current track/item).
  You can also use this if you want to unselect a previously selected track/item.

-Selection will revert to contiguous selection the next time you move to a track/item without leaving other tracks/items selected.
+Selection will automatically revert to contiguous selection the next time you move to a track/item without leaving other tracks/items selected.

 If you want to select noncontiguous items on several different tracks, the procedure is exactly the same.
 However, it's important to remember that you must move between tracks without affecting the selection; i.e. using Shift+DownArrow and Shift+UpArrow.